sealsystems/semantic-release-config/.github/pull_request_template.md

 #### Title Field

-The title is one of the most important aspects of a pull request.
+The title is one of the most important parts of a pull request.
 The content is shown in `CHANGELOG.md` and release notes.
 Therefore, be sure to summarize your changes in a short but catchy sentence.
 Others should be able to easily get an idea of your changes.

 By adding keywords at the beginning of the title, you can control the process of merging and releasing your pull request.
 Here is the list of all available keywords: